This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Without research or planning, this shouldn’t have been a great trip.
 Something should’ve gone wrong.
-But miraculously I ended up in the best Budapest Airbnb there is and the city of Budapest is so remarkable that you’ll automatically enjoy it.
+But miraculously I ended up in the best Budapest Airbnb there is.
+Plus the city of Budapest is so remarkable that you’ll automatically enjoy it.

 Of course, spontaneous trips are often the best: by default, you have to ask locals where to go because you don’t otherwise know.
 You have to follow your nose to good eats because you don’t have time to read a dozen reviews.
 And you have to have a sense of intrepidness, saying “why not?” to everything along the way.

 I wasn’t going to write about Budapest — my tips and recommendations are quite random, as you may notice below — but I made an offhand comment to a friend on Twitter about my awesome Airbnb in Budapest and more and more people asked me for it.
 So I guess everyone is going to Budapest this year (except me), so here’s my mini-guide to the city and maybe a cute little plea to be invited along.

 The Best Budapest Airbnb (and how I know it, despite a lack of planning)

 I don’t really like Airbnb — I’ve had too many stays go far too wrong and I hate that Airbnb service fees are nonrefundable, even if you cancel or change a trip.

 But frankly, Budapest hotels were too expensive during my visit, not to mention I needed to do a load of laundry and really appreciated having extra space to work (the downside of working and traveling simultaneously).